 - Quiet fan mode at startup: Indicates if the fans should run in quite mode when the miner is starting up

-- AsicBoost: Enable AsicBoost when mining on pools with support for AsicBoost.
+- AsicBoost: (Not applicable for Antminer L3+).
+Enable AsicBoost when mining on pools with support for AsicBoost.
 With AsicBoost enabled, the miner will consume less power.
 Note that the firmware will not automatically enable or disable AsicBoost as there are significant differences in power usage between them.
 The PSU may handle the power usage at 16.0TH/s with AsicBoost, but not without AsicBoost.
 For this reason AsicBoost must be manually configured.

 - Do not use Timer: The firmware can use timers for tuning the ASIC chips based on the performance of each chip.
 This setting can be used to disable the timers and this process.